hiperwalk/hiperwalk/docs/install/index.rst

    sudo apt upgrade

-Then,
-execute the following commands to install the prerequisites.
+Next, run the following commands to install the prerequisites:

 .. code-block:: shell